Auto Financing Does Not Preserve Cash Reserves

 Imagine there was no such thing as credit.

-Further suppose that the total of all of your cash on hand were $35,000.
+Further, suppose that the total of all of your cash on hand was $35,000.
 If that were true, would you consider paying cash for a $35,000 vehicle?

 Well, whether you realize or not, the amount of money you will earn in your lifetime is a fixed amount (see the Lifetime Earnings Calculator for an estimate).
 In other words, whatever your lifetime earnings will be, that amount is what you have for lifetime cash reserves.

 What most of us fail to consider is that each time we buy something on credit (mortgages, loans, credit cards) the amount of our lifetime cash reserves shrinks by more than just the purchase price of what we are buying.
 They also shrink by the loan fees and interest costs.

 So what does this have to do with the automobile loan payment calculator?

 After you calculate the monthly car payment, pay close attention to the result in the field marked "Interest cost."
 And then mentally multiply that number by the number of automobiles you think you will finance in your lifetime.

 Two cars in your household?
 Then double the result.
 That, my friend, is a huge chunk of your lifetime cash reserves.
 And for what?
 So that lending institutions can have the nicest buildings in town?

 How?
 First, become fully aware of the hidden costs of buying and owning an automobile by using this and other calculators in the auto calculator collection.